-|Fred Perry B721 Leather sneakers||HK$ 700.00||ITeSHOP|
+|Fred Perry Baseline sneakers||HK$ 630.00||ITeSHOP|

-|Fred Perry Logo embroidered tee||HK$ 560.00||ITeSHOP|
+|Fred Perry Logo embroidered tee||HK$ 480.00||ITeSHOP|

 An accomplished force in the tennis sporting arena, Fred Perry was approached by Tibby Wegner, a former Austrian footballer in the late 1940s.
 Tibby’s proposal was to market a sweatband that bore the Fred Perry name.
 Prior to this, Fred used to wrap his wrist with gauze to protect his racquet handle from perspiration.
 In his autobiography, Fred noted that the original sweatband was made using bath towel material and ‘weighed a ton’.
 The prototype that was redesigned and made in Leicester was soft, light and flexible.

-The duo were in business in the 1950s.
-They marketed the product by giving the sweatbands away to top players at the most celebrated tournaments, encouraging the players to wear them on court.
+The duo was in business in the 1950s.
+They marketed the product by giving the sweatbands away to top players at the most celebrated tournaments, encouraging the players to wear them on the court.
 The players complied and with that, Fred Perry Sportswear came to life.
 Next on the brand’s design agenda, was the Fred Perry sports shirts.
 The duo marketed the product in an unconventional way, by giving them to BBC cameramen and to leading players, while Fred Perry and Dan Maskell both wore them when they were commentating.

 The shirts picked up a following quickly as they looked better than the other ill-fitting shirts on the market.
 It was constructed with cotton that was weaved using the pique style and featured an open honeycomb stitch – two factors that made it the suitable performance wear on the courts.
 The Fred Perry insignia soon became associated with Wimbledon, the world’s premier tennis tournament and the world’s most gifted tennis players.

 Over the years, the Fred Perry brand continued to deliver impeccable quality and even made the crossover from sportswear to streetwear.
-Quality remains as the center of this brand, as Fred Perry’s original slim fit cotton pique shirts are still made in England, featuring the same shape, using the same fabric that was used when the shirt was first launched in 1952.
+Quality remains as the centre of this brand, as Fred Perry’s original slim fit cotton pique shirts are still made in England, featuring the same shape, using the same fabric that was used when the shirt was first launched in 1952.
 The Fred Perry brand remains as the benchmark of excellence in tennis clothing.

-Go for the classy yet casual look with Fred Perry
+Go For the Classy Yet Casual Look with Fred Perry

 Other than the queen herself, there is nothing that screams British than Fred Perry.
 From mod culture to Britpop in the 1990s, this name is the heart of the fashion and music scene in the U.K. The Fred Perry label is known for their Fred Perry Polo Shirt that made a huge impact in the world of fashion when it left the court.